-The pie charts below show the percentage of household expenditure on different categories in a particular country in 1990 and 2020.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.”
+The chart below shows the expenditure on three categories among different age groups of residents in the UK in 2004.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 The table below shows the average amount of money spent per month on different categories of goods by people in four age groups in 2020.
 The pie chart shows the percentage of total spending that each category represents.
 Summarize the information by selecting and reporting the main features and make comparisons where relevant.

-The table shows the proportions of schoolchildren attending four school categories.
-Summarise the information by selecting and reporting the main features and make comparisons where relevant.
+The graph below shows the average daily spending of three categories of international visitors to New Zealand from 1997 to 2017.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 The charts below show information about the percentage of government spending on education, the average number of years of education completed, and the average annual income per person in US dollars in categories in 2010 and 2015.